Stuck in someone else's frames? break free!

 For Dogs: Fill a large dog bowl with a squeaky toy, rawhide bones, dog biscuits, small packets of treats, dog brush, dog collar, and leash.

-For cats, same ideas as above.
+For cats, same ideas.

 Stationery Basket: Fill a square basket with note cards, envelopes (choose a variety of sizes), note paper, letter opener, a pen or a pen